The StoryADay idea is exciting, right?

 I don’t know what it is about you – gawd knows there’s a ton of

-The online version of this course, with forums and coaching costs $147.
-This home study version StoryADay Warm-Up Class is priced at $97 and includes all materials listed above, but without the dedicated, real-time forums and coaching.
+This home study version StoryADay Warm-Up Class is priced at $197 and includes all materials listed above, but without the dedicated, real-time forums and coaching.
+When the course is relaunched, you’ll have access to all the new materials and the real-time coaching, at no extra charge.

 So sign up now, and receive the Time To Write Workshop free.